 You can use CBD daily or as needed.
 However, our survey results revealed that people using CBD daily tend to find their products more effective than survey respondents using CBD as needed.
 Most daily users felt the results of their CBD within 7-14 days of consistent use.

 Of course, the purity and potency of the products you select will have a significant impact on your overall experience.
 For high-quality CBD products at reasonable prices, visit CBDistillery™ to view our assortment of CBD tinctures, capsules, gummies, and our expanded selection of CBD-infused topical products.
-All CBDistillery™ products are crafted from naturally cultivated industrial hemp grown on American soil, third-party tested, and US Hemp Authority™ certified.
+All CBDistillery™ products are crafted from naturally cultivated industrial hemp grown on American soil and third-party tested.
 You can verify our commitment to quality by viewing the third-party test results on our product pages or scanning the QR code on your product label.

 *Third-party tested to ensure non-detectable levels of THC (less than .01%)

 - WellSeek.
 M Radloff.
 (2019 May 04) Here’s How Turmeric Can Boost Recovery for Athletes.

 - Harvard Health.
 (2020 April) Understanding Acute and Chronic Inflammation.

 - Active.
 M Fitgerald.
 (2020) Is Inflammation Holding You Back?